Account Linking Best Practices for Alexa Skills

 Designing the log-in page

 When a user goes to the Alexa app and enables a skill with account linking, they are immediately redirected to the log-in page that you specify as the authorization URI when you set up the skill for account linking.
-This section provides best practices for that page.
+Review the following guidelines for best practices for the log-in page.

 Provide clear instructions